LeeCombs/Portfolio/_posts/2019-01-24-fractal_pixels.markdown

 description: |
     Fractal Pixels aims to be an independent game developer’s site that will hopefully host my game(s) and development blog!
 While it’s a little barren now, expect content ranging from tutorials to my experiences of learning how to develop games.
     <br>
-    You can see it in action here: <a href="https://fractalpixels.com/">Fractal Pixels Home Page</a>
+    You can see it in action here: <a href="https://fractalpixels.com/" onclick="ga('send','event','clicks','fractal-pixels')">Fractal Pixels Home Page</a>
 thumbnail_link: /assets/fractalpixels/fplogo.png
 github_link: https://github.com/LeeCombs/LeeCombs.github.io
 images: